pflanze/lilyvm/README.md

 The 6502 adaptions are outdated and it won't currently compile for that architecture.

+The interpreter is currently running naive fibonacci about 5x faster than CPython (`fib_registers_35.bytecode`, i.e. when assuming that the fibonacci function can't be redefined while running, using register ops, the vm is compiled with clang++, and running on an Intel i5-2520M in 64-bit mode).
+Real programs will be slower than that in the end due to added features (and possibly use of a larger word width), realtime GC, and the compiler not generating bytecode as optimal as the hand-coded examples (unless using controlled unsafety can make up for the slowdown).

 ## Notes

 The code is in roughly C89 since that's what cc65, the compiler for